DGibson8822/solace-notes/README.md

 POSTGRES_DATABASE="***************"
 ```

-I wrote script to create the notes table seed the database with notes.
-Note required, but usefuly for quickly getting multiple notes to work with.
+I wrote a script to create the notes table seed the database with sample notes.
+Not required, but useful for quickly getting multiple notes to work with.
 The file is `/scripts/seed.js` and can be executed with the command:

 ```bash
 npm run seed